About Bloomsbury International Encyclopedia of Surrealism

 500 rare and archive documentary images, portraits, and artworks.

-An interactive timeline from 1917 to present day that allows users to explore Surrealism by country, theme, period, media, as well as by individual surrealists.
+Browse content from 1917 to present day by country, theme, period, media, as well as by individual surrealists.